 What is Transient Conduction

-- The time interval through which temperature varies at any part of the object is called transient conduction.
+- The time duration through which temperature changes at any portion of the object is known as transient conduction.
+This technique is also called non-steady-state conduction.

 - For induction, current flows due to changes in the magnetic field.

-- Work with only ac current.
+- Work with only AC.

 - Faraday law defines it